ProvableHQ/leo/grammar/README.md

 This ABNF grammar uses nonterminal names that consist of complete English words, separated by dashes, and that describe the construct the way it is in English.
-For instance, we use the name 'conditional-statement' to describe conditional statements.
+For instance, we use the name `conditional-statement` to describe conditional statements.

 At the same time, this grammar establishes